-Figure 17 shows a selection of common input formats, along with the control bit settings.
 The clocking of the input section of the CS8427 may be derived from the incoming ILRCK word rate clock, using the on-chip PLL.
-The PLL operation is described in "AES3 Receiver" on page 15.
+The PLL operation is described in "AES3 Receiver" on page 16.
 In the case of use with the serial audio input port, the PLL locks onto the leading edges of the ILRCK clock.

-Figure 18 shows a selection of common output formats, along with the control bit settings.
+Figure 16 shows a selection of common output formats, along with the control bit settings.
 A special AES3 direct output format is included, which allows serial output port access to the V, U, and C bits embedded in the serial audio data stream.
-The

-P bit is replaced by a bit indicating the location of the Z preamble that marks the block start.
+The P bit is replaced by a Z bit that marks the subframe just prior to the start of each block.
 This format is only available when the serial audio output port is being clocked by the AES3 receiver recovered clock.